-The

-length of time between the date an application is filed and the date it is heard depends on a number of factors, some of which are outside the control of the Rental Office.
+The length of time between the date an application is filed and the date it is heard depends on a number of factors, many of which are outside the control of the Rental Office.
 Once the application is filed, the applicant must serve a filed copy on the respondent.
-Section 68 of the Act requires that this service be effected within 14 days after the date of filing, but in many cases this time period is unrealistic and the Rental Officer uses their discretion to extend the time for service of the filed application.
+Prior to the amendments taking effect in September 2019, subsection 76(1) of the Act required that this service be effected within 14 days after the date of filing.
+In many cases that time period was unrealistic and the Rental Officer used their discretion to extend the time for service of the filed application.
+With the amendments, subsection 76(1) was reworked to require the applicant to serve the filed copy of the application on the respondent at least five business days before the hearing date or otherwise as specified by the Rental Officer.

-In June 2017, the Rental Office implemented procedural changes to the way hearings are scheduled.
+The referenced amendment formalizes a procedural change to the way hearings are scheduled which was implemented by the Rental Office in June 2017.
 Previously the hearings would not be scheduled until the applicant had provided the Rental Office with proof of service of the filed application on the respondent.
 Now, when an application is received in the Rental Office it is filed and scheduled for hearing at the same time, and the filed applications and notices of attendance are returned in one package to the applicant for service on the respondent.
 The applicant must serve the entire package on the respondent and provide the Rental Office with proof of service no later than five business days before the scheduled hearing date.